tippenein/brdyorn.com/posts/2016-08-06-upgrading-servant-client-from-zero-four.md

 ```

 Essentially we only needed to pass 2 new arguments to the action (the derived
-functions from `client`) and run them inside `runExceptT` instead of
+functions from `client`) and run them inside `runExceptT`.
-`runEitherT`.

-The last compiler error you'll get is an extra argument to `client` which is just a remnant you can delete.
+The last compiler error you'll get is an extra argument to `client` which is
+just a remnant you can delete.
+It was previously the BaseUrl argument, but
+we've already moved that to the `run` function.

 ```haskell
 listDocuments' :<|> createDocument' =